Ted Gup

 Gup, a 1968 graduate of Western Reserve Academy in Hudson, Ohio, was a reporter for The Washington Post and Time Magazine prior to his work in academia.
 He was the Shirley Wormser Professor of Journalism at Case Western Reserve University before heading the journalism department at Emerson College in Boston, Massachusetts and was a Guggenheim Fellowship recipient in 2003.
 He was also a 1980 recipient of the George Polk award in journalism offered by Long Island University.
 He shared the 1981 Gerald Loeb Award for Large Newspapers, and received an Honorable Mention in the same category in 1984.

 For his book, Nation of Secrets: The Threat to Democracy and the American Way of Life, published by Doubleday he received the 2007 Orwell Award.
 In this book he contended that the political culture was defined by a misguided desire for secrecy and was undermining the transparency of democratic institutions.

 His 2010 book, A Secret Gift, much unlike anything else he had ever written, chronicles the Christmastime 1933 anonymous charitable efforts of his Romanian Orthodox Jewish grandfather, Sam Stone, to help families in Canton, Ohio affected by the Great Depression.

-Gup lost his oldest son David, aged 21, to drugs and alcohol on October 18, 2011.
-David had been diagnosed with ADHD in the first grade and prescribed medication.
+Gup lost his oldest son David, aged 21, on October 18, 2011.

 In the Michaelmas term of 2015 he was a Fellow of the Institute of Advanced Study at Durham University, where he was affiliated to the St. Cuthbert's Society SCR.
 He returned to Durham as Writer in Residence at St Cuthbert's in 2017 and again in 2019.